Orekoko/snbank/README.md

 The program will ask the staff to enter the account number

 Then the program will check the entered account number with the contents of the customer.txt file.
-+If found, the program will fetch the details of the account and display it to the staff.
++ If found, the program will fetch the details of the account and display it to the staff.
-+If not found, the program will inform the staff and show him the options above to choose from.
++ If not found, the program will inform the staff and show him the options above to choose from.

 #### Instead if the staff selects 'log out'